Predator: Badlands

 The key characters in Predator: Badlands are Thia / Tessa (Elle Fanning), Dek / Father (Dimitrius Schuster-Koloamatangi), Bud (Ravi Narayan).

-Predator: Badlands is rated PG-13.
+Predator: Badlands is rated 12.

-Predator: Badlands is a Science Fiction, Action, Adventure film.
+Predator: Badlands is a Sciencefiction, Action, Adventure film.

 Predator: Badlands has an audience rating of 9.5 out of 10.